This publication is now archived.

 What changes do reformers hope to make?

-The victory of President Trump and the consolidation of Republican congressional majorities in the 2016 elections injected new energy into the push for corporate tax reform.
-However, major philosophical differences remain not only between Republicans and Democrats, but also among Republicans.
+Trump’s election and the consolidation of Republican congressional majorities in the 2016 elections injected new energy into the push for corporate tax reform.
+However, major philosophical differences remain not only between Republicans and Democrats, but also among some Republicans.

-Their plan would also change the taxation of foreign profits, by moving toward a territorial system that would eliminate or reduce taxation of U.S. companies’ overseas earnings.
-Supporters argue that this would help U.S. firms compete abroad, and end the incentive for them to keep trillions of dollars in offshore tax havens.
-However, the plan would impose a one-time tax on repatriating foreign profits, the rate for which is not specified.
-The nine page framework document is meant to serve as a basis for legislative negotiations and as such lacks many specifics.
-(Democratic plans in general have sought to keep the worldwide taxation of corporate profits.)
+House Republican plan would change the taxation of foreign profits by moving toward a territorial system, which would generally not tax U.S. companies’ overseas profits.
+(The current system assesses taxes on all overseas profits, but only enforces the tax when that money is repatriated.)
+They argue that this will help U.S. firms compete abroad, since most other countries use a territorial system, and end the incentive for companies to keep trillions of dollars in offshore tax havens, as they currently do.
+However, the plan would also impose a one-time tax on current foreign holdings and apply a 10 percent tax on certain types of foreign subsidiaries.
+(Democratic plans have generally sought to keep the worldwide taxation of corporate profits.)

-While the Republican leadership supports the 2017 plan, the potential impact on the deficit may cause opposition among rank-and-file Republicans.
-Some tax experts estimate that the plan would reduce federal revenue by some $2.2 trillion over ten years, even after eliminating many existing corporate tax breaks.
-While Senate Republicans have said they will accept up to $1.5 trillion in revenue loss, anything that adds to the deficit could elicit fierce resistance from budget hawks in the House.
-The White House argues that the plan would spur growth and increase overall revenue.
+While the Republican leadership supports the 2017 plan, its potential impact on the deficit may cause opposition among rank-and-file Republicans; House tax analysts say that the corporate tax cut alone will reduce federal revenue by some $1.5 trillion over ten years. ($1.5 trillion is also estimated to be the overall deficit burden after accounting for all of the other combined cuts and increases in the plan.)
+While Senate Republicans have said they will accept that level of revenue loss, anything that adds to the deficit could elicit fierce resistance from budget hawks in the House, and the plan’s passage remains uncertain.
+The White House, in turn, argues that the plan would spur growth and increase overall revenue.

-More radical proposals circulate as well, though they are unlikely to be implemented.
-Eliminating the corporate tax and replacing it with a “flat tax” has been popular among some Republicans; in 2015 Senator and then-presidential candidate Ted Cruz pushed a single 16 percent rate on all business revenues.
+More radical proposals have long circulated as well, though they are unlikely to be implemented.
+Eliminating the corporate tax and replacing it with a “flat tax” has been popular among some Republicans; in 2015 Senator Ted Cruz, then a presidential candidate, pushed a single 16 percent rate for all business revenues.
 Some economists have also suggested that the corporate tax is counterproductive.
 Laurence Kotlikoff, an economics professor at Boston University, has argued that abolishing corporate taxes while raising income taxes on high earners would both generate more revenue and spark more investment and growth.

 How do proposed tax reforms relate to trade policy?